RecNetBot-Development/RecNetBot/README.md

 # Core Features
 - Looking up Rec Room users with detailed information regarding their account.
 - Room statistics that cannot be seen otherwise.
+- Photo feeds that send the latest photos taken in a room in real time.
 - Image filtering and sorting features to pinpoint that *one* niche post that you have been searching for forever.
 - Rank and placement features to evaluate the success of your room in contests or the hot page.
 - Browsing categorized event attendees painlessly.